Red Bar

 Temperature coefficient of resistance formula

 The resistance of a conductor at any given temperature can be calculated from a knowledge of the temperature, its temperature coefficient of resistance, its resistance at a standard temperature, and the temperature of operation.
-The equation for this resistance temperature dependence can be expressed in general terms as:
+The formula for this resistance temperature dependence can be expressed in general terms as:

 Where